-Sometimes, Professors will place materials “on reserve” at the library.
-What that means is that there is at least one copy of a textbook (or other material such as a CD) at the Reserve Desk (on the 2nd floor of the main library, or at the Circulation Desks of the Social Work and Health Professions Libraries) that is available to be used for two hours at a time in the library.
+Professors can place materials “on reserve” at the library.
+What that means is that there is at least one copy of a textbook or other material at the Reserve Desk (on the 3nd floor of the Cooperman Library, or at the Circulation Desks of the Social Work and Health Professions Libraries) that is available to be used for two hours at a time in the library.
 Reserve materials cannot leave the library, but you can make photocopies.
-This page contains up-to-date information for locating reserve materials: http://library.hunter.cuny.edu/services/reserves
+Start here:

-Sometimes, however, you will have no choice but to get your textbooks from an outside source.
-Thankfully, CUNY has put together a handy guide to help you save money on textbooks: http://www.cuny.edu/about/resources/student/textbook-savings.html
+Sometimes you will have no choice but to get your textbooks from an outside source, which usually means laying out some cash.
+Thankfully, CUNY has a handy guide to help you save money on textbooks: http://www.cuny.edu/about/resources/student/textbook-savings.html

 Hopefully, this post will help you help yourself locate the textbooks you need to succeed this semester.
 And as always, if you have questions you can Ask A Librarian!